Study Materials Available

 Answer

-Definition: Tissues made of more than one type of cells working together as a unit, such as xylem and phloem.
+They are made of more than one type of cell working together as a unit.

 Question